Thursday 17th October

 Brighouse to SalterHebble

-We had a lovely walk around the town and there is a walk up to Heptonstall that we attempted but didn’t quite make it as we got a call that John and Cathy had walked here from Sowerby Bridge and were in the pub.
+After a very enjoyable walk around the town we we started to walk up to Heptonstall but didn’t quite make it as we got a call that John and Cathy had walked here from Sowerby Bridge and were in the pub.
 We do have it on good authority that Heptonstall is well worth a visit though.

 The day after we moved up a lock, Chan drove up to see us with Winston and we went to Ilkley to have a look at wedding dresses.
 It was a horrible rainy day but Ilkley was a lovely little town – and there was a Betty’s!